SSKITMan/crypto-daytrading-arena/README.md

 ### 3. Deploy a ChatNode (LLM inference)

-Deploy one ChatNode for each model you'd like to try.
+Deploy a ChatNode for each LLM model you'd like to run.
 Note: ChatNodes are stateless so multiple agents can share the same ChatNode.

 ```bash